microsoft/devicescript/README.md

 **TypeScript for Tiny IoT Devices.**

-DeviceScript brings a professional TypeScript developer experience to low-resource microcontroller-based devices.
+DeviceScript brings a TypeScript developer experience to low-resource microcontroller-based devices.
 DeviceScript is compiled to a custom VM bytecode, which can run in very constrained environments.